There is nothing prettier than a sheltie with perfect little ears that are correctly placed and tipped as they should

 The materials you will need are Dr. Scholl's® Moleskin, Osto-

-NOTE: Osto-Bond Skin Bond Latex Adhesive is used to
+NOTE: Osto-Bond Skin Bond and Torbot are used to adhere

-adhere ostomy appliances to human skin.
+ostomy appliances to human skin.
 It is safe to use.
+You can

 You will need to cut the moleskin into 6 pieces as pictured